 Vincent Phamvan: [00:27:31] And as we wrap up our time on this episode.
 Two last questions for you.
 What are the best resources that have helped you along the way in your career, and where can our listeners connect with you online?

 Edward Gorbis: [00:27:44] Sure.
 For me, it’s, it’s been about reading a lot more.
 Uh, I think I neglected reading books right after college shows, exhausted from studying, but in the last few years, and really bury myself in different business books.
-[00:28:00] So there’s three, uh, I’d actually recommend, uh, the first one’s called multipliers by Liz Wiseman.
+[00:28:00] So there’s three, I’d actually recommend, the first one’s called Multipliers by Liz Wiseman.

-Second one’s called the reboot by Jerry Colonna.
-And one of my favorite ones, especially for individuals interested in sales, is never split the difference by Chris boss.
+The second one’s called Reboot by Jerry Colonna.
+And one of my favorite ones, especially for individuals interested in sales, is Never Split the Difference by Chris Voss.
 So again, reading.
-Is an imperative part of learning and one that I continuously recommend for others and for those interesting connecting.
+Is an imperative part of learning and one that I continuously recommend for others and for those interesting in connecting.

-I always would say LinkedIn is a good place to connect with me and I do my best to respond to people as long as.
-We will craft a relatively thoughtful message.
+I always would say LinkedIn is a good place to connect with me and I do my best to respond to people as long as people craft a relatively thoughtful message.
 I’ve even hired a few folks who have cold messaged me on LinkedIn, and relationships are everything to me, so I’m always open to building new ones.

 Vincent Phamvan: [00:28:51] Hey, awesome.
 Thanks so much.
-Multipliers reboot and never split the difference.
-All.
-Throw a link to those books in the show notes for this episode.
-Never split the [00:29:00] difference is a really great book.
+Multipliers, Reboot and Never Split the Difference.
+I’ll throw a link to those books in the show notes for this episode.
+Never Split the Difference is a really great book.
 I would echo that one.
-By a gentleman named Chris Voss, you was an FBI hostage negotiator and some of the skills that he teaches.
+By a gentleman named Chris Voss, who was an FBI hostage negotiator and some of the skills that he teaches.

 Then score to the bottom.
 Tap the rate with five stars and just leave a sentence or two about what you loved most about this episode.
 You can subscribe wherever you listen to your podcasts, or you can write at email@example.com.
-I’m Vincent Phamvan and you’ve been listening to how I got here.
+I’m Vincent Phamvan and you’ve been listening to How I Got Here.
 This podcast is brought to you by Vyten Career Coaching.